Haiti gang massacres 110 after accusing them of using voodoo – DW – 12/09/2024

 Haiti has been wracked by brutal gang violence in recent years and efforts to restore order — such as the deployment of Kenyan police as part of a multinational protection force — have so far had little effect.

-In November, at least three US passenger airplanes over Port-au-Prince were hity by gunfire.
+In November, at least three US passenger airplanes over Port-au-Prince were hit by gunfire.

-Voodoo, which has West African roots and has existed among Afro-Haitian communities since the late 18th century, is officially recongized as a religion on par with others worshipped in the country.
-Locally, followers call it the vaudou haïtien.
+Voodoo, which has West African roots and has existed among Afro-Haitian communities since the late 18th century, is officially recognized as a religion on par with others worshipped in the country.
+Locally, followers call it the vaudou haitien.